Baraklava/Manic_Miners/README.md

-### Author's note 2019-02-29: The build is having some issues, please refer to other download sources for now.
-Links below.
+### Author's note 2019-04-09: I've abandoned GitHub as a distribution platform.
+It might return if Manic Miners eventually goes open-source.
+For now, you can download the game on itch.io: https://baraklava.itch.io/manic-miners
 =======

 # Manic Miners: The Rock Raiders remake